 After treatment some women go through the menopause at a younger age than if they had not had treatment.
 Studies have shown that women who had a combination of chemotherapy drugs for GTT went into the menopause about 3 years earlier than usual.
 Older women (over the age of 45) may find that their periods don’t come back at all after chemotherapy treatment.
 So they go through an early menopause at the time of treatment.

 Signs of the menopause include a change in your periods and symptoms such as hot flushes.
 If you have any symptoms of early menopause let your GP or specialist know.

 You can still have children after most treatments for GTT.
 And it is still possible to become pregnant if you’ve had chemotherapy treatment.
 Your specialist team will advise you about which contraception to use.
 It is important not to get pregnant straight away after you have had a GTT.
 There is information about getting pregnant after a GTT below.

 If you have a hysterectomy your womb is removed, so you won’t be able to have children afterwards.
 It is very rare to have this type of surgery for GTT.
 When planning your treatment, your doctor will talk to you about a hysterectomy if they think it may be necessary.

 How soon it is safe to get pregnant after a GTT depends on the type of treatment you have had.
-If a D and C was your only treatment, you can usually try to get pregnant as soon as your hCG levels have been normal for 6 months.
+If a D and C was your only treatment, you can usually try to get pregnant as soon as your hCG follow up is complete.
 If you became pregnant earlier you would have hCG in your blood and urine tests.
 This would make it difficult to monitor your GTT, and know for sure that your tumour is completely gone.
 The risk of the tumour coming back is highest in the first few months.